 If someone has left your team and secured a big pay rise in the process, consider that you may have been underpaying them.
 Be aware that you might not secure the same caliber of candidates with your offered salary – they left because they felt they were worth more.

 Also, if you hired someone on £X in 2012, inflation and time dictate that you won’t find your desired candidate for the same money.
 You must either move with the times to remain competitive or adjust your expectations as to who you can hire.

 Map this out at the very start.
 Think about what you need to know from candidates in order to make a decision.
 Do you need someone that can write content?
 If so, it would be wise to incorporate a written assessment to judge their skills.

 Be open about what you can offer.
-If you can’t offer progression with the role, don’t say you can.
+If you can’t offer your bid manager a career path with the role, don’t say you can.
 It will only result in you needing to look for another candidate in the near future once the truth is out.
 To combat this, let the candidates ask you some tough questions too.
 It’s an ‘inter’-view after all.